What's the difference between a "galvanized" and "pre-galvanized" steel barricade?

 What is hot-dipped galvanizing?

-Before we discuss the distinction between these two versions of galvanizing, let's talk about the galvanization process itself.
-In this post, we'll review:
+Before diving into the differences between these two methods, let’s first review the galvanizing process itself.
+In this post, we’ll cover:

 • What is pre-galvanizing?

-• Which method of galvanizing is more effective?
+• Which method of galvanizing is most effective?

 What is "galvanizing" and why do we do it?